pharo-ide/ClassAnnotation/README.md

 - User removes a class
 - User changes the superclass of annotated class
     - the registry should update all inherited annotations of this class
-- User add, remove or modifies annotation dependency methods
+- User adds, removes or modifies annotation dependency methods

 ### Annotation dependency methods
 Methods defining annotations can call other methods which can affect the annotation state.
 Therefore the annotation registry should be updated when such dependency methods are modified.
 For this purpose they should be marked with pragma classAnnotationDependency.